MikeTaylor/scottkit/manual/reference.md

 If no `called` name is provided, then it will not be possible for the player to pick up or drop the item unless explicit actions are coded to make this possible.

+## Vocabulary

+### `verbgroup`

+	verbgroup GO ENT RUN WAL CLI

+Establishes a set of verbs that are synonymous: for example, Go, ENTER, RUN, WALK, CLIMB in the above example (which is taken from _Adventureland_ where the significant word-length is 3).

+### `noungroup`

+	noungroup lamp lantern

+Establishes a set of nouns that are synonymous.

 ## Actions